krondorl/clueprint/README.md

 # clueprint
-A modern responsive HTML5 site template
+A modern responsive HTML5 site template.
+This is a single page layout made as a CV summary for a virtual private eye.

 Features:

+- `rem` units used, so the page is zoomable freely
 - normalize css used
 - HTML5
 - CSS3